-- Thick asparagus can be juicy and fun to eat.
+Thick asparagus can be juicy and fun to eat.
 It is ideal for serving under hollandaise sauce or poached eggs.
-Thick asparagus also loves to be blanched and tossed with butter or olive oil as a simple side, or being roasted to tender submission in the oven.
+Thick asparagus also loves to be blanched and tossed with butter or olive oil as a simple side, or to be roasted to tender submission in the oven.

 - Fill a glass or jar with an inch or two of cool fresh water.

 - Trim a 1/4 inch to 1/2 inch of the asparagus’ woody end.